Bullies: Helping Your Child Cope

 What to look for

-tell an adult if they have seen any other kids being bullied.
+adult if they have seen any other kids being bullied.

 Changes in your child's normal behavior may be warning signs of bullying.
 Signs to